AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

 Regular destinations of disclosed data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Data may be used for internal Aalto reporting and accounting, and for
+Data may be used for internal Aalto reporting and accounting, and used
-public reporting in non-identifiable forms.
+in non-identifiable forms in public reports and statistics.

 All users of the cluster may inspect the job statistics of the entire
 cluster (including all other users).

 Principles of security
 ~~~~~~~~~~~~~~~~~~~~~~